logicly-au/pmhc-mds-user-documentation/doc/tools.rst

 Clicking on the user's name will take you to :ref:`edit-role`.
 From there you can edit there roles, or fully remove their access to the PMHC MDS.

+*Please note: use the 'Actions' feature when removing a user's roles to remove that user from the User Auditing list.*